b-loo/In-The-Stars-Game/README.md

 Instructions:

--Walk around the scene with arrow keys or "WASD"
+- Walk around the scene with arrow keys or "WASD"

--Discover hints to help with your drawing by clicking on the objects in the scene
+- Discover hints to help with your drawing by clicking on the objects in the scene

 - Click on the Notebook icon in the top left corner to open your journal

--You can draw on the right side, and once complete click on the check mark to check if your drawing is correct
+- You can draw on the right side, and once complete click on the check mark to check if your drawing is correct

 - You can clear your drawings with the X button if you made a mistake